Tibialis cranial muscle

 Definition

-Conformation: It is a flat long muscle composed by a fleshy body in his proximal portion which is continued by a distal tendon.
+Conformation: It is a flat, long muscle composed of a fleshy body in its proximal portion, which is continued by a distal tendon.
 This muscle is wide and gradually narrows distally.
-It fits the lateral fossa of the tibia and the medial surface of the extensor digitorum longus muscle with is flattened shape.
+It fits the lateral fossa of the tibia and the medial surface of the extensor digitorum longus muscle with its flattened shape.
 The tendon of this muscle is bifid in humans and equines.

 Origin: Proximal part of the lateral surface of the tibia, distal to the extensor groove and on the adjacent parts of the tibial tuberosity and lateral tibial condyle.